manuzlg/manuzlg/README.md

-Always wanted to study Physics, Mathematics or Computer-Science, I got lost several years in the Architecture field thanks to a family insult message back in 2015.
-I decided to make the move now and thought it was a clever choice to get into CS instead of basic sciences in term of career path as an adult.
+Kind of disappointed by the Architecture world and deep down always wanted to study Physics, Mathematics or Computer-Science, I decided to make the move now and thought it was a clever choice to get into CS instead of basic sciences in term of career path as an adult.
 I like rigor, organization and efficiency.

 Athlete focused since years on trail-running and freeride skiing.
 Part-time photographer.

- Interested in cybersecurity or quantum engineering.
+Interested in Cybersecurity and/or Quantum Engineering.

 Computer-Science EPFL.